ruenahcmohr/gearcounter/README.md

 # gearcounter
 opencv software to count teeth on gears - python

-The input filename is fixed to foo.jpg - sorry, its just too hard to change that part of the code.

 This version uses two algorythms to count teeth:
 1) take the perimeter trace of the gear, convert it to polar, offset the resulting waveform by its average and count the zero crossings.